aanban/esp32_hdsp2112/README.md

 Some utf8 characters can be mapped to the internal character map, that is handled by the member function UTF8_to_HDSP(), e.g. `Ä` is mapped to `0x15` or `alpha` is mapped to `0x05`

 ## 2.5.
 Selftest() function
 The HDSP2112 self test is activated by setting `cwrTEST=1` within the control-word-register.
-The datasheet states that the procecdure needs about 4 sec, I set the wait time to 7sec.
+The datasheet states that the procedure needs about 4 sec, I set the wait time to 7sec.
 Afterwards the `cwrTSTOK` bit of the control-word-register indicates the status of the test. `cwrTSTOK=1` means that the test was `OK` else it `Failed`.
 Reading from the HDSP2121 means: change the MCP23s17's `m_U1.pinMode()` of the from OUTPUT to INPUT and set RD signal for the displays accordingly.

 > [!NOTE]
-> During the tests I found out that a Reset() must be called after the Selftest() function, in order to avoid a strange behaviour of the BlinkMode and FlashMode functions.
+> During the tests I found out that a Reset() must be called after the Selftest() function, in order to avoid a strange behavior of the BlinkMode and FlashMode functions.

 ## 2.6.
 Basic example
 The following main.cpp shows a basic example: